NaszeMade/cloudmon/README.md

 # CloudMon: Azure Cloud Monitoring & Remediation System

 ## 📌 Overview
 CloudMon monitors Azure resources using a Python agent and remediates issues using a Go microservice.
-Infrastructure is managed with Terraform, and configurations are handled in YAML.
+Infrastructure is managed with Terraform and configurations are handled in YAML.

 ## 🔧 Tech Stack
 - Python